Brandon Lowe Player Props: Rays vs. Nationals

-Brandon Lowe -- 1-for-1 in his most recent game -- will be in action for the Tampa Bay Rays against the Washington Nationals, with Trevor Williams on the hill, on April 3 at 7:05 PM ET.
+Brandon Lowe -- 0-for-5 in his last game -- will be in action for the Tampa Bay Rays versus the Washington Nationals, with Chad Kuhl on the hill, on April 4 at 7:05 PM ET.

-In his most recent game, he reached base in both of his plate appearances against the Tigers.
+He had a hitless performance in his previous game (0-for-5) against the Nationals.

 Brandon Lowe Game Info & Props vs. the Nationals